KevynUtopia/FUSR/README.md

 ## Overview

-This repository contains the offical PyTorch implementation of the paper: "[Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN](https://arxiv.org/pdf/2309.17269.pdf)"
+This repository contains the offical PyTorch implementation of the paper: "[Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN](https://arxiv.org/pdf/2309.17269.pdf)", which is the extension of our MICCAI 2022 [conference paper](https://link.springer.com/chapter/10.1007/978-3-031-16434-7_62).

 ## Dependences